localstack/docs/content/en/references/init-hooks.md

 * `READY`: LocalStack is ready to serve requests
 * `SHUTDOWN`: LocalStack is shutting down

-You can hook into each of these lifecycle phases using custom shell or python scripts.
+You can hook into each of these lifecycle phases using custom shell or Python scripts.
-Each lifecycle phase has it's own directory in `/etc/localstack/init`.
+Each lifecycle phase has its own directory in `/etc/localstack/init`.
 You can mount individual files, stage directories, or the entire init directory from your host into the container.

 ```plaintext